ST. MARGARET'S CHURCH OF ANNAPOLIS, MD

 All Are Welcome

+At St. Margaret's, no matter where you are on your faith journey or your past denomination, you are welcome to “receive communion.”
 At the end of the Eucharist, the congregation prays once more in thanksgiving, and then is dismissed to continue the life of service to God and to the World.

 Courtesy of The Episcopal Church Archives - Visitors' Center